curiosusJR/curiosusJR.github.io/source/_posts/00-TODO-LIST.md

 - [ ] It would be even better if the to-do list could pop up in a drop-down menu.
 I can create an object in github.
 Referring rofi source code and reading more documents will help me.
 - [ ] Summarize installation and configuration of archlinux.
 - [ ] Add a curtain to my tower chassis.
-- [ ] Learn about version corresponding or dependency among cuda, python or so on.
+- [x] Learn about version corresponding or dependency among cuda, python or so on.
-- [ ] Systematic learn deep learning programming.
+- [ ] Systematic learn deep learning programming.**Same to the importants above**